rotki/rotki/docs/api.rst

   .. _accounting_rules_fields:

-  :reqjsonarr boolean taxable: ``true`` if the event should be considered as taxable
+  :reqjsonarr object taxable: If ``value`` is set to ``true`` if the event should be considered as taxable.
+Allows to link the property to an accounting setting.
-  :reqjsonarr object count_entire_amount_spend: if ``true`` then the entire amount is counted as a spend.
+  :reqjsonarr object count_entire_amount_spend: If ``value`` is set to ``true`` then the entire amount is counted as a spend.
 Which means an expense (negative pnl).
 Allows to link the property to an accounting setting.
-  :reqjsonarr object count_cost_basis_pnl: if ``true`` then we also count any profit/loss the asset may have had compared to when it was acquired.
+  :reqjsonarr object count_cost_basis_pnl: If ``value`` is set to ``true`` then we also count any profit/loss the asset may have had compared to when it was acquired.
 Allows to link the property to an accounting setting.
   :reqjsonarr string linked_setting: If it takes any value this property will take the value of the provided setting.
 Can be either `include_gas_costs` or `include_crypto2crypto`.
   :reqjsonarr string event_type: The event type that the rule targets.
   :reqjsonarr string event_subtype: The event subtype that the rule targets.